 They are available to assist all passengers in the car, but please be aware that response times may vary depending on their availability and the needs of other passengers.

-Attendees typically experience downtime at night, so avoiding making any requests during that time is advisable.
+Attendees typicallyย experience downtime at night,ย so it is advisable to avoid making any requests during that time.

 If you are inclined, you can tip the attendant for excellent service, which is unnecessary.